- Government Affairs

 |National Battery Day|

-On National Battery Day, February 18, 2018, Essential Energy Everyday celebrates the essential role that innovative lead batteries play in our energy future with the release of the video, "Storing Tomorrow's Power Today."
+On National Battery Day, we celebrate the essential role that innovative lead batteries play in our energy future.

 Modern lead batteries are the product of millions of dollars of research and innovation by the lead battery industry, and today's state-of-the-art lead-based energy storage technology serves a diverse array of applications.

-"Our industry is leading the green energy storage revolution," said Jeff Elder, president of Battery Council International (BCI).
+"Our industry is leading the green energy storage revolution," said Jeff Elder, past president of BCI.
 "Over the past 16 years we have invested more than $50 million to improve the lifetime, performance and reliability of lead batteries, transforming their ability to fulfill the needs of ever-changing and more demanding applications.
 Today, we provide over 75 percent of the world's energy storage capacity, and look to play a larger role in helping renewable energy storage facilities reliably deliver clean energy to more people.

 The sustainability, reliability and scalability of lead battery technology make it a key tool to achieve the goal of a green energy future.
 For example, lead battery innovations enable vehicles to improve fuel efficiency and reduce CO2 emissions through start-stop technology which is expected to prevent two million tons of greenhouse gas emissions annually, or the equivalent of 211,000 U.S. households.